-Use it to grab seats at no-reservations spots like Little Serow, family-style Northern Thai cuisine from James Beard Award-winner Johnny Monis (of Komi fame), and the Filipino hotspot Bad Saint, both located in Columbia Heights, a formerly downtrodden neighborhood north of the capital, which is now the place to live and dine.
+Use it to grab seats at no-reservations spots like Little Serow, family-style Northern Thai food from James Beard Award-winner Johnny Monis (of Komi fame); and the Filipino hotspot Bad Saint, both located in Columbia Heights, a formerly downtrodden neighborhood north of the Capital, which is now the place to live and dine.

 If you have wheels, check out Falls Church, Virginia, a D.C. suburb about 15 minutes from Reagan National Airport.
 The Eden Center is the place for anything and everything Vietnamese.

 The city not only attracts top chefs with cult followings from other cities, but also boasts its own celebrity chefs in Spike Mendelsohn (Good Stuff Eatery; Bearnaise; We, The Pizza), Fabio Trabocchi (Fiola, Fiola Mare, Casa Luca and Sfoglina) and Eric Ziebold (Kinship and Metier).
 You’re likely to discover that bipartisanship exists in D.C.
 It just happens to be in dining.

 Wood fire cooking may play a role in one way or another at the latest restaurant openings, but few make it the primary method of cooking.
 Chef-Owner Jerimiah Langhorne shows us just how far he can take live fire.